Stinoo01/TEPs_Differential_Centrality_Measures/README.md

 The file `main.R` contains the code for conducting the analysis and creating train and test data.

-The file `randomization.ipybp` contains the code for randomization of AUC values.
+The file `randomization.ipynb` contains the code for randomization of AUC values.

 ## System Requirements